Top of page

 Download the art trail app

-The app will be available from 23 March 2026, ready for you to download and start planning your trail.
+The app is available to download on apple phones and android.
 Search for 'Battersea Power Station Trail' in your preferred app store.

 Meet four sculptures from the trail - and available for auction